xarantolus/sensibleHub/README.md

 * Songs in albums are not sorted by their title numbers, but alphabetically.
 If there's a song with the same title as the album itself, it will be the first song.
 * The web interface does not split long lists into multiple pages.
 If you have a large music collection, loading a page might be limited by your browsers' performance (the server should be able to generate the necessary HTML just fine, but then generating cover previews might become a problem).
 My guess is that this will happen, depending on your device, at about 10.000 songs.
 * As song IDs use 52 characters and have a length of 4, you are limited to 52^4 = 7.311.616‬ songs.
 The server might crash when generating a new ID before you reach that limit (when it doesn't find an unused ID the first 10.000 times).
 * It seems like some media players don't display cover images over a certain size, while others do.
 Use the cover max size setting to see if lowering the size helps.
+On Android, use a music player that allows you to ignore MediaStore covers.

 ### Acknowledgements
 This program would not be possible without work done by many others.
 For that, I would like to thank them.
 Here's a list of projects that are used in one way or another: